leandrocp/mdex/README.md

 * Converts Markdown to HTML, XML, or back to Markdown
-* Exposes an AST (Abstract Syntax Tree) to [manipulate](https://hexdocs.pm/mdex/MDEx.Document.html) documents through Access and Enumerable protocols
+* Exposes an AST (Abstract Syntax Tree) to [manipulate](https://hexdocs.pm/mdex/MDEx.Document.html) documents using the Access and Enumerable protocols
-* Supports multiple Markdown flavors:
+* Supports the following flavors:
   - CommonMark (the standard Markdown specification)
   - GitHub Flavored Markdown
-  - GitLab Flavored Markdown
-  - Discord Flavored Markdown
+  - And some features of GitLab and Discord flavors
 * Includes additional features:
   - Wiki-style links
   - Emoji shortcodes